-Ruskin Lifting Engineers Ltd, 84-86 Foxhall Road - draft text of proposed entry for inclusion in 2020
+Ruskin Lifting Engineers Ltd, 84-86 Foxhall Road

-Construction date Interwar
+Construction Date Interwar

 Architect

 Original use Industrial

 Current use Industrial

 Ward Holywells

 Easting 617801

 Northing 244151

-Year added to Local List 2020
+Year added to Local List 2021

 Early 20th century garage building and historic petrol pump in forecourt.
 Car ownership in England commenced in 1895, although it was not until after the end of the First World War that cars outnumbered horse drawn carriages, although at this time, ownership was associated with the middling classes who had higher expectations of mobility.
 It was therefore in the 1920s and 30s that petrol stations and garages became a more common feature of British roads to serve the increase in car ownership prevalent at the time.